-OUR COMMENT: This “burn out rate” indicates a reduction of supply in therapists.
+OUR COMMENT: This “burnout rate” indicates a reduction in the supply of therapists.

 PLEASE SEE our webpage on Self Care and how therapists can better take care of themselves and avoid — or get treated for — the injuries many therapists (we believe unnecessarily) incur from their practice.

 “One of the more attractive aspects of this profession is the income (whether a salary as an employee or profits as a business owner) you can earn relative to the time and resources you invest in your training to become a therapist.
 Salaries [have] been on the rise due to the sheer demand for the services, the professionalization of the industry, and recognition by insurance companies as a health treatment for certain injuries.”

 OUR COMMENT: It is remarkable that massage therapy, in only 500 to 1,000 hours of training, can provide a comparatively high income to highly motivated therapists willing to become more highly skilled than most graduates.
 Yet the skills and legal requirements can be achieved in as little as six to twelve months, sometimes less on a more intensive basis, with a relatively low expenditure of funds.